mui/material-ui/docs/src/pages/system/the-sx-prop/the-sx-prop.md

 }
 ```

-Alternatively, you can pass the styles object directly to the `sx` prop:
+Alternatively, you can pass the style object directly to the `sx` prop:

 ```ts
 export default function App() {